Joann Fletcher: Queen Nefertiti

 In 2003, Fletcher and a multidisciplinary scientific team from the University of York, including the forensic anthropologist, Don Brothwell, took part in an expedition to the Valley of the Kings in Egypt that was sanctioned by Zahi Hawass, then head of the Supreme Council of Antiquities (SCA).
 The investigation pursued a hypothesis put forward by Fletcher that one of the three mummies studied could be the mummified body of Queen Nefertiti.
 All three of the mummified bodies had been found among a cache of mummies in tomb KV35 in 1898.
 The team's scientific findings supported this and the hypothesis was included in the official report submitted to Hawass and the SCA shortly after the 2003 expedition.
 The expedition, the result of 12 years of research, was funded by the Discovery Channel, which also produced a documentary on the findings.

-Fletcher's conclusions were dismissed by the majority of Egyptologists (some of whom previously claimed that the mummy in question was male who was young as fifteen years old, a theory now disproven), and the evidence used to support Fletcher's theories was declared as insufficient, circumstantial, and inconclusive.
+Fletcher's conclusions were dismissed by a prominent group of Egyptologists (some of whom had previously claimed that the mummy in question was a male who had been young as fifteen, a theory now disproved), and the evidence used to support Fletcher's theories was declared as insufficient, circumstantial, and inconclusive.
 Archaeology, a publication of the Archaeological Institute of America, asserted that Fletcher's "identification of the mummy in question as Nefertiti is balderdash".
-Zahi Hawass, head of the Supreme Council of Antiquities, subsequently banned her from working in Egypt because he said "Dr. Fletcher has broken the rules."
-Hawass explained this action in an article in the newspaper Al-Ahram:
+Zahi Hawass, head of the Supreme Council of Antiquities of the Egyptian Ministry of Culture, subsequently banned her from working in Egypt because he said "Dr. Fletcher has broken the rules" requiring all prominent discoveries be subject to approval by the SCA prior to publication in popular media.

-"There are more than 300 foreign expeditions currently working in Egypt, and they all follow the same guidelines.
-We grant concessions to any scholar affiliate to a scientific or educational institution, and it has long been accepted code of ethics that any discovery made during excavations should first be reported to the SCA.
-By going first to the press with what might be considered a great discovery, Fletcher broke the bond made by York University with the Egyptian authorities.
-And by putting out in the popular media what is considered by most scholars to be an unsound theory, Fletcher has broken the rules and therefore, at least until we have reviewed the situation with her university, she must be banned from working in Egypt."

 According to The Times newspaper, British archaeologists "leapt to her defence", however, and they reported that the research team members stood by their findings.

 The team members maintained that no rules were broken, on the basis that the official report submitted to the SCA included Fletcher's hypothesis, described by others as a 'discovery', and that Hawass had been informed of what was to be put forward in the television programme prior to the Discovery Channel documentary being aired.

-Soon, professional publications revealed that others, including a fierce critic at the time, agreed with Professor Fletcher’s original identification, and eventually, the Hawass ban was lifted.
-Fletcher resumed working in the Valley of the Kings in April 2008.
+The ban on Fletcher's research in Egypt was later lifted and she resumed working, in the Valley of the Kings, in April 2008.